 Experience the mountain and the sea in one trip!
-Go camping at a little-known area in the foothills of Mount Kinabalu at Sayap Substaion, on the perimeter of Kinabalu National Park.
-The campsite is situated along a beautiful mountain river in a mossy forest, surrounded by an abundance of biodiversity.
-Hike jungle trails during the day in search of montane birds, swim in a waterfall, go on a night walk, and watch the night sky before falling asleep to the sound of the forest.
+Go camping at a little-known area in the foothills of Mount Kinabalu at Sayap Substation, on the perimeter of Kinabalu National Park.
+The campsite is situated along a beautiful mountain-fed river in a mossy forest, surrounded by an abundance of biodiversity.
+Hike jungle trails during the day in search of montane birds, swim in a cascading waterfall, go on a night walk, and watch the night sky before falling asleep to the sound of the forest.

 Spend the second half of the trip on the coast, with a choice between a trip to the Tip of Borneo in Kudat, or an island escape off the coast of Kota Kinabalu.
 The Hibiscus Beach Retreat in Kudat offers long stretches of empty white sand beaches, while the luxury villas at Gaya Island Resort off the coast of Kota Kinabalu are quite an ideal stay after several nights of camping.

 The beach portion of this trip is without guide services and activities.
 At both Kudat and Gaya Island, you have the flexibility of signing up for activities such as kayaking, paddleboarding, bike rentals, snorkeling or diving, with the accommodation provider at additional costs.

 Accommodation is in spacious tents with air mattress, meals are cooked by our ground support crew consisting of simple communal style meals, the cold water showers and bathrooms are communal, and the nature guide accompanies guest on all nature walks.
 No Wi-Fi and mobile phone signal.